Sammy99jsp/Chrome-DevTools-rs/README.md

 # What is this?
-Some Rust bindings fro the Chrome Dev Tools protocol (stable version v1.3).
+Some Rust bindings for the Chrome Dev Tools protocol (stable version v1.3).

 This would be better expressed in the form of a proc-macro, but that seemed worse than doing this.